devnup/ts-framework/README.md

 ## Getting Started

-### Release Candidate Disclaimer
+### Alpha Disclaimer

-The current API is considered to be a "Release Candidate".
-That means that small, potentially breaking changes may still occur.
+The current API is considered to be an "Alpha Release" of the v2 branch.
+That means that big, probably breaking changes are expected.
 Be sure to use a specific GIT_REV_HASH and a lock file in your project, so you won't be immediately affected by such a change.

 For example: